Flu vaccinations are available at LloydsPharmacy between September and February.

 If you fall outside of the eligibility group you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your winter.
-We can provide the flu jab for you at a small cost in selected LloydsPharmacies.
+We can provide the flu jab for you at a small cost (£10) in selected LloydsPharmacy stores.

-How do I know if I can use this service?
+How do I know if I can I have flu jab?

 You can use this service if you are 18 or over (16 or over for our private service, except Northern Ireland) and in good health.
 However, there are some exceptions (i.e. if you have a viral infection), but the pharmacist will determine your suitability during your consultation.